Richard Petty: Politics

 In 1978, Petty was elected to the Randolph County Commission as a Republican.
-In 1980 he endorsed John Connally for the Republican nomination for President.
+In 1980 he endorsed John Connally for the Republican nomination for president.
 According to Petty, it was a "tossup" between Connally and Ronald Reagan, but he chose Connally "basically on personality.
 And Connally's been there in Washington a lot of times doing a lot of things.
 He knows the system better."
 He was reelected to the county commission in 1982, 1986, and 1990.
 During his 1992 retirement tour, Petty took a parade lap before every race with the exception of the Southern 500, where Democratic presidential candidate Bill Clinton served as grand marshal.
 In 1993, Petty formed a political action committee to support Republican candidates.
-In 1996, he was the Republican nominee for North Carolina Secretary of State, but was defeated by State Senator Elaine Marshall in the general election.
+He was the Republican nominee in the 1996 North Carolina Secretary of State election, but was defeated by Democratic state senator Elaine Marshall.
 Petty was mistakenly seen as a shoo-in, and his campaigning was sporadic.
 Following his loss, Petty stated, "If I had known I wasn't going to win, I wouldn't have run."
-In June 2016 he made an appearance on stage with Donald Trump.
+In June 2016, he made an appearance on stage with Donald Trump.
+Petty is a Kentucky Colonel.